 Clarifying Questions and Answers:

-Q: Who hold final responsibility for C.A.’s world service administration?
+Q: Who holds final responsibility for C.A.’s world service administration?
 A: The Trustees.

-Q: How can the Trustees be best assisted in accomplishing this repsonsibility?
+Q: How can the Trustees be best assisted in accomplishing this responsibility?
 A: They should always have the assistance of the best possible standing committees and service boards, staffs and consultants.

 Q: Why is it essential for delegates to serve on WSC Committees?
 A: Those committees will get the maximum benefit from each person’s contribution.